Deepanjan66/COMP2521_19t0/week1/README.md

     - Use gdb for debugging
     - To use on cse machines, run `2521 3c` or `2521 3c +leak`

+6. Every week I'll add extra code/resources under the `extras/` folder.
+   Have a look at them if you are interested in diving deeper into some of the topics discussed in the course.

 ## Tutorial 1

 > https://www.cse.unsw.edu.au/~cs2521/19T0/week01/20_tutorial/

+## Extra

+In this week's extra, we are looking at
+   - How structs are padded in C
+   - A deeper dive into the addresses stored in pointers